-How can I be saved or be righteous before God is a question that has been ask since Adam and Eve were kicked out of the garden.
+How can I be set free, saved or be righteous before God is a question that has been ask since Adam and Eve were kicked out of the garden.

 We find this question in Job 4:17, 9:2, 25:4, Acts 16:30 to name a few.
 To answer this question we need to answer 2 basic questions.

-- What do I need to be set free from and
+- What do I need to be set free from?

 What do I need to be set free from